The International Payments service is available to residents of the UK and EEA.

 We always send the exact amount of money you asked us to in your transaction but there may be occasions when the receiving and/or intermediary bank deducts a fee before crediting the payment to your recipient.

-To request reimbursement, please add your GBP bank details to your online account and email email@example.com including the following:
+To request reimbursement, please add your GBP bank details to your online account via the 'Recipients' tab and email firstname.lastname@example.org including the following:

 1. A copy (scanned or digital photograph) of a bank statement or a receipt from the receiving bank clearly showing the charge(s) received.
 We recommend you blank out any bank account details before sending this to us.

 2. Confirmation of the template name of the GBP bank account which you’d like us to refund.